Geometric Planar Networks on Bichromatic Points: Minimum Spanning Tree for Collinear Points

-Let $p_1,\ldots,p_{2n}$ be the input points sorted in increasing order of their values.
+Let $p_1,\ldots,p_{n+m}$ be the input points sorted in increasing order of their $x$ coordinates.
+For each point $p_i$, let $\col(p_i)$ be the color of $p_i$.
 We assume that the points are given in this order.
 Our algorithm has two steps.
-In the first step, we traverse the points in the sorted order and connect each point with its nearest opposite color point using an arc.
-This gives us a set of components $\{C_1,\ldots, C_m\}$ for $m\in [n]$, where each component contains at least one edge.
-For any component $C_i, \forall i\in [m]$, let $l(C_i)$ and $r(C_i)$ be the leftmost and the rightmost point, respectively.
+In the first step, we traverse the points in the sorted order and connect each point with its nearest opposite color point using an arc if it is not already connected.
+This gives us a set of components $\{C_1,\ldots, C_k\}$ for $k\le n$, where each component contains at least one edge.
+For any component $C_i, 1 \le i \le k$, let $l(C_i)$ and $r(C_i)$ be the leftmost and the rightmost point, respectively.
 In the second step, we traverse the components from left to right.
 Consider the first two components $C_1$ and $C_2$.
-If $col(r(C_1))\ne col(l(C_1))$, join $C_1$ and $C_2$ by an arc $(r(C_1),l(C_2))$.
+If $\col(r(C_1))\ne \col(l(C_1))$, join $C_1$ and $C_2$ by an arc $(r(C_1),l(C_2))$.
 Otherwise, check the distance between $r(C_1)$ and its nearest opposite color point in $C_2$, and the same for $l(C_2)$ and its nearest opposite color point in $C_1$.
-Choose the shorter one to join $C_1$, and $C_2$.
+Choose the shorter one to join $C_1$ and $C_2$.
 We repeat the same process for each consecutive pair of the remaining components.
+See Figure \ref{fig:stwc} for an example.

 Note that after the first step each component $C_i$ is a tree.
-In the second step, we add exactly one edge between a consecutive pair of components.
+In the second step, we add exactly one arc between a consecutive pair of components.
 Hence, the selected arcs form a valid spanning tree.
-The optimality of the solution follows from the next observation which is not hard to verify.

-\begin{obs} Cut property: Any edge (or arc) added by the algorithm is a minimum weight bichromatic cut edge for some cut. \end{obs}
+Next, we move on towards proving the correctness of the algorithm.
+We need a few definitions for that.
+Consider any graph $G=(V,E)$ and a subset of edges $X$ in this graph.
+Also consider a subset $S$ of vertices.
+An edge $e$ is said to cross the cut $(S,V\setminus S)$ or be across the cut $(S,V\setminus S)$ if one of its endpoint is in $S$ and another endpoint is in $V\setminus S$. $X$ does not cross the cut $(S,V\setminus S)$ if none of its edges cross the cut.

+To prove the correctness of our algorithm, we need the following standard lemma \cite{DBLP:books/daglib/0017733} from the literature of minimum spanning tree.

+\begin{lemma}[Cut property] \cite{DBLP:books/daglib/0017733} Suppose the set of edges $X$ are part of a minimum spanning tree of $G = (V, E)$.
+Pick any subset of vertices $S$ for which $X$ does not cross the cut $(S, V\setminus S)$, and let $e$ be a minimum weight edge across this cut.
+Then $X \cup \{e\}$ is part of some minimum spanning tree. \end{lemma}